-The stage-gate phasing of the project has allowed a substantial amount of learning to be identified and this is detailed in the project's working documents.
+Despite being unable to complete the entire project, the stage-gate phasing has allowed a substantial amount of learning to be identified and this is detailed in the project's working documents.
 The content and conclusions of these are summarised below.